 In-person learning residencies are an important, required part of the Online MBA and provide in-depth, hands-on workshops in business leadership, innovation, and transformation.

 During the Multidisciplinary Action Projects (MAP) course, you’ll work in a team to solve a problem for a real-world company or organization.
-This experience is designed to test your business acumen.
-This semester-long, 3-credit course is required.
+Designed to test your business acumen, this semester-long, three-credit course is required.